NicoMandel/asdc_mwe/README.md

 #### Running on a folder to get label files
 1. Get the image files uploaded
+	* are already in a `.png` format. usually require conversion from sony's ARW (using OpenCV custom script or commandline imagemagick)
 2. Make changes to the `inference_single_image` notebook
 	* argument parser?
 	* set output directory?